Recon1991/pk-palette-scraper/README.md

 ### Prerequisites
 - Python 3.8 or higher
 - Required Python packages (listed in `requirements.txt`)
+- Google Chrome browser
+- ChromeDriver (compatible with your Chrome version)

 ### Setup
 1. **Clone the Repository**: